jtherald/improveDetroitPyJob/README.md

   - writeDataToBQ(): Inserts json response objects into BigQuery table

 `Procfile`
-  - defines python file to execute
+  - defines python file for job to execute

 ### Run Locally
 - log in to GCP in the shell using `gcloud auth application-default login`